 In the previous post, Ross explained the “Levels of Service-Cost-Risk Diagram” and he continued to provide a couple of illustrations.

-Heather also mentioned two examples regarding safety and trust threshold.
+Heather also mentioned two examples regarding the safety and trust threshold.

 So it killed – people were killed and injured, lots of destruction, lots of dollars to fix.
-And as a result, that right across the US transportation now there’s these multiple bridge inspections to try and manage the problem.
+And as a result, that right across the US transportation now there are these multiple bridge inspections to try and manage the problem.

 Some of those factors of safety have come out.
 I don’t know that we know quite where we are now in terms of our factors of safety and our risk.